McCaysville, Georgia

 McCaysville is a city in Fannin County, Georgia, United States.
 The population was 1,149 at the 2020 census.
+It is the second largest city in Fannin County after Blue Ridge.

 History

 Prior to European colonization, the area that is now McCaysville was inhabited by the Cherokee people and other Indigenous peoples for thousands of years.

 The town is also the center of an adoption scandal.

 Geography

-McCaysville is located along the northern border of Fannin County and the state of Georgia at 34°58′54″N 84°22′13″W (34.981534, -84.370293).
+McCaysville is located along the northern border of Fannin County and the state of Georgia at 34°58′54″N 84°22′13″W (34.981534, -84.370293).On July 15, 1920, The Georgia senate passed the House bill 672 to incorporate the city of McCaysville.
 It is bordered to the north by its twin city of Copperhill, Tennessee.
 The two are situated as a single town along a river, known as the Toccoa River in Georgia and the Ocoee River in Tennessee.
 The change takes place in the middle of town at the state line, which runs diagonally relative to the street grid, which is aligned with the river rather than the border.
 The boundary also means that the McCaysville side is in area code 706, while the Copperhill side is in area code 423.

 The main street through town is Georgia 60 (Toccoa Avenue) and Tennessee 68 (Ocoee Street).
 SR 60 leads southeast 8 mi to Mineral Bluff, Georgia, while SR 68 leads north 4 mi to Ducktown, Tennessee.
 Georgia State Route 5 crosses the Toccoa River and leads south 11 mi to Blue Ridge, the Fannin County seat.

 According to the United States Census Bureau, McCaysville has a total area of 4.15 km2, of which 4.02 km2 is land and 0.13 km2, or 3.17%, is water.

 In the early morning hours of February 16, 1990, a massive flood struck the towns.